LucianLaFleur/LucianLaFleur/README.md

 - 👋 Hi, I’m @LucianLaFleur
-- 👀 I’m interested in Blue-teaming as well as automations in Cybersecurity
+- 👀 I’m interested in Languages and Cybersecurity
 - I'm currently enrolled in a program for Google's cybersecruty certificate, but I write code that's more interesting than their bland and boring lessons.
 - 🌱 I have experience in web development, and I aim to do a web-app penetration testing course later